devinkr/js-data-types/readme.md

 // => [1, 2]
 ```

-The ES6 spread operator makes it really easy to deep copy arrays in JavaScript,
+The ES6 spread operator makes it really easy to shallow copy arrays in JavaScript,
 or create a new array with the same values as the old one.

 ```js